vedantvakharia/Jarvis/source/content/Detailed Analysis of Holden Crater for Mars Rover  Mission.md

-**Mission Objective:** Search for signs of past or present life on Mars
-**Selected Landing Site:** Holden Crater (26.4°S, 34.0°W)
-**Team:** Astrobiology Science Team
-**Date:** July 2025

----

 ## Executive Summary

 After careful analysis of the three potential landing sites, **Holden Crater** has been selected as the optimal location for our Mars rover mission.
-This 154-kilometer diameter crater in southern Margaritifer Terra presents the most compelling evidence of ancient aqueous environments and offers the highest probability of discovering biosignatures or evidence of past life on Mars.
+Holden Crater, located at 26.4°S, 34.0°W in the Margaritifer Sinus quadrangle, is a 154 km wide impact crater in Mars’ southern highlands.
+As part of the Uzboi-Ladon-Morava (ULM) system, it features geological indicators of past water activity, making it a prime candidate for a Mars rover mission aimed at detecting ancient life.

 ---